 Wine decanting has a purpose.

-It's to enhance the flavor of an aged or young wine.
+It's to enhance the flavor and presentation of an aged or young wine.

 So, if you don’t want to use your decanter only to look fashionable, you should learn the right decanting techniques.